grscheller/scheller-linux-archive/notes/fishyFactoids.md

    hello mars
 ```

+## File Globbing

+Usually failed globs are an error in fish.
+Certain builtin commands like
+`set`, `for` and `count` will happily null glob.
+Without knowing this
+inconsistency (syntaxic sugar - magic builtins) null globbing would be a pain.

+Care must be taken with `switch` statements.
+Quoted wildcards patterns can be
+used with `case` clauses.
+If unquoted, failed file system null globs could
+happen.
+The `switch` part could fail with an unquoted file system glob if
+there is not exactly one result.

+Additionally, when using quotted patterns in `case` clauses, `'a**b'` is not
+special and is treated same as `'a*b'`.

 ## Read Trick since Pipelines Don't Use Subshells

 You can use this Ksh pattern to asign values to shell variables